drone/drone-wall/README.md

 **Be aware:** supplying these values hard-codes them into the deployed JavaScript files, so providing your Drone token here is suitable *only* when you do not plan to deploy the Drone Wall someplace public.
 If the `apiroot` and `token` values aren't supplied via the command line build process, they will be asked for in the Wall interface itself.

+The Drone Wall will display builds from all repos and branches by default, unless filtered using these options:

+* **include**: `[String]` Supply a comma-delimited list of repos (ex. `repo-name`), branches (ex. `repo-name/branch-name`), or branch wildcards (ex. `*/branch-name`) to include ONLY these items on the wall, and implicitly exclude all others.

+* **exclude**: `[String]` Supply a comma-delimited list in the same format as the `include` option to exclude repos or branches.
+If you set the `exclude` option and not the `include` option, all repos and branches will be implicitly included EXCEPT for those excluded.
+If you set the `include` AND `exclude` options, the list will first be filtered to only the inclusion list, and then further filtered by the exclusion list.

+* **mainbranch**: `[String]` Defaults to `master`.
+When pushes are made to this branch on any of the repos on the Wall, that repo will reflect the status of the build (color, avatar).
+Set to `*` to show build status for all pushes regardless of branch (this is the pre-`3.1.0` behavior).

 You can further customize the Wall's default appearance with these options:

 * **prtimeout**: `[Number]` Defaults to `48`.
 The number of hours before an un-merged pull request is hidden in the repo list.
 Useful for removing stale pull requests that have been closed without being merged.